 Tips for Exercising in the HeatWhile it’s important for your child to train and get lots of summer exercise, there are some precautions that you should take to ensure that she stays safe.
 Here’s a checklist to keep in mind before your child goes out in the heat:

-Avoid training in the hottest parts of the day.
+- Avoid training in the hottest parts of the day.
 Unless your child is training for something that will take place in the heat, he should avoid working out in the heat from 10am to 3pm.

-Wear loose-fitting, light-colored clothing
+- Wear loose-fitting, light-colored clothing

-Stay hydrated.
+- Stay hydrated.
 Make sure your child drinks one to two glasses of water before going out; advise her to drink about every 15 minutes while outdoors; and then ensure that she drinks another one to two glasses after working out.

-Replenish electrolytes and salt while exercising
+- Replenish electrolytes and salt while exercising

-Get acclimated.
+- Get acclimated.
 If you’re child’s not used to training in the heat, make sure that he gradually acclimates over the course of a couple of weeks before training at full intensity.